Christian Bloggers Can Increase Their Income

 Getting Paid for your Christian Service is Okay

 Bible-believing Christians don’t want to do ministry to become rich.
 They don’t buy big houses or private jets from ministry income.
-Most Christians find that reprehensible.
+Most Christians find that objectionable.